gilch/hissp/README.md

    ('hebi.basic.._macro_.or_', 'x', 'y', 'z'))))
 ```

 Want more examples?
-See the [Hissp documentation](https://hissp.readthedocs.io/) for the quickstart and tutorials.
+See the [Hissp documentation](https://hissp.readthedocs.io/).

 # Features and Design